Dark matter as the source of neutrino mass: theory overview and experimental prospects: Revamped scotogenic model

-.2cm We now turn to the full-fledged revamped scotogenic scenario.
-In this case the mixing between $\Sigma_0$ and $F$ implies two mechanisms for fermionic dark-matter annihilation: \begin{enumerate} \item Through t/u-channel process mediated by the $\mathbb{Z}_2$-odd scalars $\eta^\pm,\,\eta_{I,R}^{}$ and fermions $\Sigma^\pm,\,\chi_{1,2}^{}$, as depicted by the first three diagrams in Fig. \ref{fig:ann-DM}.
-As a result, the Yukawa couplings $Y_{F,\,\Sigma}$ will control the relic density of the singlet-like dark-matter $\chi_1$. \item Through Higgs $(h,H)$ mediated s-channel processes, shown by the last three diagrams in Fig.~\ref{fig:ann-DM}, and thus the heavy Higgs mass also plays a crucial role in the relic density. \end{enumerate} However, if the dark-matter mass becomes very close to the mass of another dark particle, the second particle also takes part in the annihilation process, which is termed as ``co-annihilation''~\cite{Griest:1990kh}.
+\item Through Higgs $(h,H)$ mediated s-channel processes, shown by the last three diagrams in Fig.~\ref{fig:ann-DM}, and thus the heavy Higgs mass also plays a crucial role in the relic density. \end{enumerate} However, if the dark-matter mass becomes very close to the mass of another dark particle, the second particle also takes part in the annihilation process, which is termed as ``co-annihilation''~\cite{Griest:1990kh}.
 Since the thermal-averaged co-annihilation cross-section gets an exponential suppression of the form $e^{-(m_i-m_{DM})/{T}}$, it remains negligible for larger mass differences between the dark-matter candidate and the other dark sector particles.
 In Fig.~\ref{fig:relic-mixed} we show the relic density as a function of the DM mass $m_{\chi_{1}}$ in the presence of mixing between $\Sigma_0$ and $F$.
 In order to quantify the composition of the fermionic dark-matter , we define the quantity

 Low values of $\xi$ correspond to triplet DM, while high values indicate singlet dark-matter.
 Note that this is a naive estimate.
 A more thorough and realistic analysis will be presented later, including theoretical and experimental constraints.
-In any case one sees that the revamped (singlet-triplet) scotogenic model can potentially account for the critical dark-matter density for a broad range of DM masses.
+In any case one sees that the revamped (singlet-triplet) scotogenic model can potentially account for the critical dark-matter density for a broad range of DM masses. \\